An official website of the United States government

 The National Compensation Survey (NCS) provides comprehensive measures of occupational earnings, compensation cost trends, benefit incidence, and detailed benefit provisions.
-This bulletin presents estimates of occupational pay that originate from localities in New Jersey, New York, and Pennsylvania and are weighted to represent the Middle Atlantic Census Division as a whole.
-(For a list of the localities surveyed, see Appendix C.) The estimates include pay for workers in major sectors of the U.S. economy in 2008the civilian, private, and State and local government sectorsand by various occupational and establishment characteristics.
-The civilian economy, by NCS definition, excludes Federal government, agricultural, and household workers.
+This bulletin presents estimates of occupational pay in the Middle Atlantic Census Division.
+These estimates are based on data collected from a sample of establishments within sampled localities in New Jersey, New York, and Pennsylvania and are weighted to represent the Division as a whole.
+(See Appendix C for a list of the survey areas.)
+The estimates include pay for workers in major sectors of the U.S. economy in 2009the civilian, private, and State and local government sectorsand by various occupational and establishment characteristics.
+The civilian sector, by NCS definition, excludes Federal government, agricultural, and household workers.

 Summary table.
 Table 1 presents an overview of data reported in this bulletin.
 Mean hourly earnings, weekly hours, and relative standard errors are given for civilian, private industry, and State and local government workers by selected worker and establishment characteristics.
 Worker characteristics include high-level and intermediate occupational aggregation, full-time and part-time status, union and nonunion status, and time and incentive pay status.
 Establishment characteristics include goods producing, service providing, and size of establishment.

 Work levels.
 Work levels are standardized measures of duties and responsibilities that apply to all occupations.
 The NCS designates 15 work levels; level 1 is the lowest and level 15 is the highest.
 Tables 2 through 4 present average wages by work level.
 Table 5 shows average wages by combined work levels.
 (For more information on how work levels are determined, see Appendix A.)